WIttyJudge/adless/README.md

 ## Features

-- Works without running any backgroud processes.
+- Works without running any background processes.
-- You don't need a browser extansions to block ads.
+- You don't need a browser extensions to block ads.
 - Supports whitelist domains.
-- Lets you specify any number of blocklists and whitelists.
+- Lets you specify multiple blocklists and whitelists.

 ## Idea